Self-gravitating splitting thin shells: Stability of a two-component hypersurface against separation of the constituents

 We illustrate in Fig.2 the velocity of the shell and the stability condition as functions of $R$.
 There are no forbidden regions for the motion of this shell, so if it is initially expanding then it will continue to expand forever (provided the system evolves as a single shell during its entire evolution).
 We can see that at $R_c\approx 35,27$ the shell {\it becomes} unstable.
-If we consider an initial radius $R_0<R_c$, and say that the shell is initially expanding, then at $R=R_c$ we may construct a splitting of the type illustrated in Fig.1, where the $M_{int}$ parameter and the orientation of the $r$ coordinate would be fixed by the continuity of $\dot{R}$ and the conditions (\ref{espureo}) applied to each spitting shell respectively.
+If we consider an initial radius $R_0<R_c$, and say that the shell is initially expanding, then at $R=R_c$ we may construct a splitting of the type illustrated in Fig.1 where the $M_{int}$ parameter would be fixed by the continuity of $\dot{R}$.
 As region $II$ must be exterior, and the energy densities of each component must be positive, the $r$ coordinate turns out to be a global coordinate (type $C$ splitting).